recursion/app-trax/README.md

 - [ ] Improved desktop views
 - [ ] Convert to indexedDB -> web DB using something like pouchDB and couchDB for better storage and syncing options.
 - [ ] Update status color based on time since last update / automatically set to no-reply after X time?

-## Known Issues

-- Create New form does not render properly / is not fully scrollable on safari mobile.

 ## Usage Instructions